SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Accuracy: \-1
 Special: Control 1

+Tags: Attack, Melee, Blunt

 Effect:
-If this is used while in a pin it automatically hits.
 This always deals a head wound and you must take the final wounding damage, if that would cause you a wound then you gain a head wound of that severity.

+When used while in a grapple this jutsu gains: Pummel, Control 1

 ## **Unarmed D-rank**